Survey and Systematization of 3D Object Detection Models and Methods: Data Representation

 \subsubsection{Volumetric Grids}

-The main idea behind the volumetric representation is to subdivide the point cloud into equally distributed grid cells, called voxels, enabling a further processing on a structured form.
-Therefore, the point cloud is converted into a 3D fixed-size voxel structure of dimension $(x, y, z)$.
+The main idea behind the volumetric representation is to subdivide the point cloud into equally distributed grid cells, called voxels, which allows further processing in a structured form.
+For this purpose, the point cloud is converted into a 3D fixed-size voxel structure of dimension $(x, y, z)$.
 The resulting voxels either contain raw points or already encode the occupied points into a feature representation such as point density or intensity per voxel \citep{bello_review_2020}.
 Figure \ref{fig:voxelization} illustrates the transformation of a point cloud into a voxel-based representation.